 After they succeed, add another two and try again.
 Keep adding people until your whole group is trying to stand together.
 A sight to behold!

-Before the youth meeting write out the first lines from several well-known songs, but write down only one line on each piece of card.
+Before the meeting write out the first lines from several well-known songs, but write down only one line on each piece of card.
 Make sure that only enough songs are used to cover the number of people present.
 The cards are then scattered on the floor.
 Once the game begins each person grabs a card and tries to find the holders of the other cards which will complete the verse or section of the song.
 The winning group is the first one to correctly assemble and sing their song.
 Tape the songs to playback later.
 Here are a couple of examples which show my age.

 Is this the real life?
 Is this just fantasy?